PawelGargula/work-assistant/README.md

   - Tracked / Planed (%) of all completed tasks :heavy_check_mark:
   - Time tracks by last 7 days :heavy_check_mark:
   - Latest created Tasks :heavy_check_mark:
+- Delete your account with all associated data (Tasks, Time tracks)
 - Create hierarchical Tasks
 - Export work status/reports
 - Pomodoro timer working on background, tells you when you should take a break, change position and so on